 Call for Applications (Community Advisory Committee)

 JOIN US: The Women’s welcomes applications from patients, consumers and community members to join our Community Advisory Committee.
 We particularly welcome applications from women from diverse backgrounds.
-Applications close: 10 May 2021
+Applications open

 1. The Community Advisory Committee

 The Community Advisory Committee (“the Committee”) is appointed by and reports to the Board of Directors (“the Board”) of the Royal Women’s Hospital (“the Women’s”).

 - Promotes improved outcomes for patients and the broader community through effective patient and consumer partnering and participation in the hospital

 - Ensures the diverse views and cultures of women and their families are taken into account in the hospital’s decision making processes

 - Advocates to the Board for effective consumer partnering in key strategic areas identified in the annual statement of priorities and the Women’s Strategic Plan 2016 – 2020

 - Advocates to the Board and provides leadership on new initiatives to deal with current or emerging women’s health issues

 - Monitors the implementation of the Women’s Patient and Consumer Experiences Strategy and the Patient and Consumers partnering approach and provides regular updates to the Board and the Department of Health and Human Services (as required)